cue-lang/cuelang.org/content/docs/tour/types/closed/en.md

 ---
 title: "Closed structs"
-weight: 7
+weight: 8
 ---

-Struct is the most important composite type in CUE.
+A struct may be **open** or **closed**, and is open unless otherwise restricted.

-A struct may be open or closed.
+By default, an open struct can have any field defined as a member.

-A closed struct may only be merged with structs that have fields that it defines to be allowed.
+A closed struct may only be merged with structs that have fields that the closed struct defines as being allowed.\
 In other words, closing a struct is equivalent to requiring that all other values be undefined.

-A closed struct can be created using the `close` builtin, but are more commonly defined using a _definition_, defined next.
+A closed struct can be created using the `close` builtin, but is more commonly created using a *definition*, as demonstrated on the next page.

 {{{with code "en" "structs"}}}
 exec cue eval -i structs.cue
-cmp stdout result.txt
+cmp stdout out
 -- structs.cue --
 a: close({
 	field: int
 })

 b: a & {
-	feild: 3
+	FIELD: 3
 }
--- result.txt --
+-- out --
 a: {
     field: int
 }
 b: {
     field: int
-    feild: _|_ // b.feild: field not allowed
+    FIELD: _|_ // b.FIELD: field not allowed
 }
 {{{end}}}